fredericferry/olr_bandpass/README.md

 # olr_bandpass
-Compute the bandpass-filtered variance of Outgoing Longwave Radiation (OLR)
+Compute the seasonnal bandpass-filtered variance of Outgoing Longwave Radiation (OLR)

 Note 1 : This code was developed for educationnal purposes, and for French students.
 So the comments in the notebook are in French but the graphics and legends are in English.